KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 * Rewards T30 rings

 ## Rex Matriarchs
-Meant to be somewhat mid-level encounters
+* Meant to be somewhat mid-level encounters
 * Rewards T60 rings (Ugrades to T30 rings) and a T60 (or T70?) melee 2h weapon with poison effect and lifesteal on poison

 ## God Wars Dungeon 2 - Heart of Gielinor
-* Meant to be somewhat late-mid-to-early-high-level
+* Meant to be around the same level as God Dungeons
-* Rewards T80 armour and weapons for all combat styles (possibly having slightly lower damage/defense in exchange for more accuracy?)
+* Rewards T80 armour and weapons for all combat styles
+  * Armour has slightly higher offense than God Dungeon armour, in exchange for no Damage reduction
+  * Weapons currently have around same offense bonus as other Weapons of same tier, but with a 15% accuracy boost on top of it

 # Ideas (no promises)

 ## Mod Settings (if implementable)
 * Toggling visibility of each combat area/slayer area/dungeon, to avoid cluttering the UI, if the mod happens to become bigger (alternatively/in addition, some UI customization to add new section?)
-* Not a mod setting, but providing separate mods mod that are identical in all but the images used, so with content that exists in both games, images would primarily use either OSRS or RS3 graphic (maybe even ~2011 era)
+* Not a mod setting, but providing separate mods that are identical in all but the images used, so with content that exists in both games, images would primarily use either OSRS or RS3 graphic (maybe even ~2011 era)
   * Idea of doing this is to avoid bloating a mod with a bunch of unused images
   * By having identical namespace, they should be interchangeable (just don't use them at the same time)